 Cultural trends can be a powerful source to tap into for infographic inspiration.
 Organizations like Pew Research are constantly releasing reports on a variety of issues relevant to the larger culture, from demographic data to social opinion polls.

-Serious or light-hearted, broad or niche, think of how these trends may be turned into interesting infographics.
-For example, in the past we’ve tackled the selfie-obsessed generation and the brunch phenomenon.
+Whether they’re serious or light-hearted, broad or niche, think of how these trends may be turned into interesting infographics.
+For example, we’ve previously tackled the selfie-obsessed generation and the brunch phenomenon.

 4. News Items

 There’s no shame in newsjacking.
-It’s a great way to insert yourself into the conversation (in an appropriate way, of course).
+It’s a great way to insert yourself into the conversation.
 For example, when California’s drought was in the news (and our SoCal HQ office was withering), we created our “7 Ways to Hack a Drought” infographic to spread the word on water conservation.

-Monitor headlines and take a look at Google trends to keep your finger on the pulse.
+Monitor headlines and take a look at Google Trends to keep your finger on the pulse.
 One caveat: Avoid tragedies or hot-button political issues.
 We’ve seen too many brands mess up royally.
-Don’t let your controversial infographic ideas take you down.
+(See our tips to make sure you’re newsjacking the right way.)

 5. Upcoming Events